Council tax discounts and exemptions for severe mental impairment

 You could qualify for an exemption or a single person’s discount if you or an adult living in your property is regarded as severely mentally impaired if you have, for whatever reason, a severe impairment of intelligence and social functioning which appears to be permanent.
 This includes people who are severely mentally impaired as a result of a degenerative brain disorder such as Alzheimer's disease, a stroke or other forms of dementia.

-To receive a discount or exemption on your Council Tax bill you must be eligible but not necessarily in receipt of any of the following qualifying benefits.
+To receive a discount or exemption on your Council Tax bill you must be entitled to one of the following qualifying benefits.
 If you live alone you will receive full exemption.
 If you live with one adult, the bill will be reduced by 25%, however, if you are severely mentally impaired and live with 2 or more adults, the bill will not be reduced.

-- The care component of the Disability Living Allowance payable at either the middle or the highest rate (DLA)
+- The care component of a disability living allowance payable at the middle or higher rate.

-- An increase in the rate of his or her disablement pension due to the need for constant attendance
+- An increase in the rate of disablement pension for constant attendance.

-If you are unable to access these forms please contact us using the button below.
+If you are unable to access this form please contact us using the button below.